IDOHLabs-Bioinformatics/covidww/README.md

 ## Introduction

-**covidww** is a bioinformatics pipeline built with nextflow following the nf-core template that is designed to analyze sequencing of SARS-CoV-2 in wastewater samples and determine the relative abundance of the SARS-CoV-2 lineages within the samples.
+**covidww** is a bioinformatics pipeline, built with nextflow following the nf-core template, that is designed to determine the relative abundance of the SARS-CoV-2 lineages within wastewater samples.
 It takes FASTQ files, primers in a BED file, a reference sequence (NC_045512.2 by default), and optional metadata as input to perform quality control (QC), trimming, alignment, deconvolution, and produces demixing reports and visualizations as well as a detailed QC report.

 ![covidww tube map](docs/images/covidww.png)